bernardpeh/solidity_ninja/README.md

 # About

-Solidity Ninja is a series of tutorials that turn newbie ethereum solidity developers into ninja in 2 days.
+Solidity Ninja is a series of tutorials that turn newbie ethereum solidity developers into ninja in 5 days.

-We won't be able to cover everything in 2 days but enough to get you going and kick some a**.
+We won't be able to cover everything in 5 days but enough to get you going.

 Try to understand concepts rather than jumping into the syntax straight away.
-It will make life a lot easier when you start coding.
+It would make life a lot easier when you start coding.

 Solidity scripts are usually short but the emphasis is on security.